Creamy Poblano Shrimp Eggs Benedict Recipe

 However, I gotta say - these are absolutely delicious.
 While I work with a lot of brands, you know I try not to make any claims unless I'm personally a fan, this is one of those products.

 For instance, how frustrating is it to get English muffins that don't split properly?
-The information that can be found in the book 300 years of Black Cooking is not suitable for this dish, as well as at the link.
 Even worse is when they come nicely pre-sliced but just don't have the right texture that it both firm enough to support jam as well as textured enough to have plenty of spots for butter to melt into.

 bays english muffins toasted